 This course provides a comprehensive study of processes associated with refining, and petrochemical distillation.
 This course will also focus on equipment designs, operation requirements and technician responsibilities associated with the operation of typical distillation facilities.
+Prerequisite: Department approval

 PROP 239 Gas Processing & Gasification